 Suzuka is a high-speed circuit with a top speed of 315 km/h and an average speed of about 230 km/h.
 The circuit length is 5.81 kilometers and it has a varied mix of high and low speed corners.
 A total of 18 corners with 10 right turns and 8 left turns.

 The best possibility for overtaking is the tight Casio Triangle chicane at the end of the lap, even though the course is very narrow at this point.
 There are very small margins for driver error in Suzuka because there are almost no tarmac run-off areas, which mean that it is easy to get stuck in the gravel.

 The nature of the track with its figure-of-eight configuration tests the cars all round handling characteristics and Suzuka is also, due to its high number of corners, one of the toughest rounds on the Formula One calendar for tyres.

 The best set-up is the one which allows the best traction, grip and enable quick change of direction from the tyres.
 The weather is sometimes quite unpredictable in this region and rain is seldom far away, waiting to play a role in the Japanese Grand Prix as we all found out when tragically Manor driver Jules Bianchi lost his life in July as a result of his injuries he sustained in the race last year.
 Thoughts and prayers are with him, his friends and family as we head into this weekend.

 Practices 1, 2 and 3

-However, I think that Lotus, Toro Rosso, Sauber or Force India have shown that they could throw themselves into the mix and could qualify well here to be in the hunt for some decent points this weekend.
+However, I think that Williams, Force India, Toro Rosso or even McLaren have shown that they could throw themselves into the mix and could qualify well here to be in the hunt for some decent points this weekend.
 We all look forward to the qualifying session of the Grand Prix with excitement…